Need to know

 When it comes to dark scenes, TV screen technology and the type of media you use to watch the show matters.
 CHOICE TV experts say high spec TVs are generally better at rendering darker visuals.
 You'll get the best results for Episode 3: The Long Night if you:

 - Wait until the UHD or 4K Blu ray version is released at the end of the series, and watch it in a dark room on a large 4K TV that scored well in our test for HD and 4K performance.
-Find out which brands stand out in our TV reviews.

 - Wait until it appears on the Foxtel schedule and record the show rather than download or stream it.
 Again, try and watch it on a large 4K TV that scored well in our test for HD and 4K performance.